lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) We selected the clinics that make up our team for the Team Data. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) Review the HF, Diag, Enc and SP tabs in Team Data to find a patient (zoom in) and find a team trend (zoom out). |

-# Until next time, thank you for Modeling to Learn!
+# Until next time, thank you for _Modeling to Learn_!